 4b.
 On receiving the Key Request message, the 5G PKMF of the 5G ProSe UE-to-Network Relay shall check if the 5G ProSe UE-to-Network Relay is authorized to provide relay service to the 5G ProSe Remote UE based on the 5G ProSe UE-to-Network Relay's identity associated with the key used to establish the secure PC8 connection and the received RSC.

+NOTE 4a: The 5G PKMF of the 5G ProSe UE-to-Network Relay needs to do the authorization of RSC based on its implementation.

 If the 5G ProSe UE-to-Network Relay's authorization information is not locally available, the 5G PKMF shall request the authorization information from the UDM of the 5G ProSe UE-to-Network Relay (not shown in the figure) using Nudm_SDM_Get service as described in TS 23.502 [13].
-If the 5G ProSe UE-to-Network Relay is authorized to provide the relay service based on ProSe Subscription data as specified in TS 23.502 [10], the 5G PKMF of the 5G ProSe UE-to-Network Relay sends the Key Request with the PRUK ID or the SUCI to the 5G PKMF of the 5G ProSe Remote UE.
-The 5G PKMF of the 5G ProSe UE-to-Network Relay identifies the 5G PKMF address of the 5G ProSe Remote UE based on the PRUK ID or HPLMN ID or SUCI of the 5G ProSe Remote UE if it is included in the Key Request message.
+If the 5G ProSe UE-to-Network Relay is authorized to provide the relay service based on ProSe Subscription data as specified in TS 23.502 [10], the 5G PKMF of the 5G ProSe UE-to-Network Relay sends the Key Request with the UP-PRUK ID or the SUCI to the 5G PKMF of the 5G ProSe Remote UE.
+The 5G PKMF of the 5G ProSe UE-to-Network Relay identifies the 5G PKMF address of the 5G ProSe Remote UE based on the UP-PRUK ID or HPLMN ID or SUCI of the 5G ProSe Remote UE if it is included in the Key Request message.

+NOTE 4b: The 5G PKMF of the 5G ProSe Remote UE needs to do the authorization of RSC based on its implementation.

 4c.
 On receiving the Key Request message from the 5G PKMF of the 5G ProSe UE-to-Network Relay, the 5G PKMF of the 5G ProSe Remote UE shall check if the 5G ProSe Remote UE is authorized to use the relay service.
-The relay service authorization check shall be based on the PRUK ID and RSC included in the Key Request message or the SUPI of the Remote UE and the RSC included in the Key Request message.
+The relay service authorization check shall be based on the UP-PRUK ID and RSC included in the Key Request message or the SUPI of the Remote UE and the RSC included in the Key Request message.
 If a SUCI is included in the Key Request message, the 5G PKMF of the 5G ProSe Remote UE shall request the UDM of the 5G ProSe Remote UE to de-conceal the SUCI to gain the SUPI using Nudm_UEIdentifier_Deconceal service, and the UDM invokes SIDF to de-conceal SUCI to gain SUPI.
 If the 5G ProSe Remote UE's authorization information is not locally available, the 5G PKMF shall request the authorization information from the UDM of the 5G ProSe Remote UE (not shown in figure 6.3.3.2.2-1).

 NOTE 5: Privacy issues need to be considered while determining whether the SUPI is to be sent to the PKMF.
 For a privacy control, the UDM can authorize the PKMF based on its NF type or the service provider domain.

-If a new PRUK is required, the 5G PKMF shall perform the one of the following procedures (as shown in the step 4c in figure 6.3.3.2.2-1):
+If a new UP-PRUK is required, the 5G PKMF shall perform the one of the following procedures (as shown in the step 4c in figure 6.3.3.2.2-1):